 Businesses that must pay freelancers benefit from Venmo’s speed.
 Because many freelancers today are millennials who want to receive payment as soon as possible, Venmo is more appealing.
 Venmo helps you meet customer needs and turn projects around quickly.
 By doing so, you can collaborate with a larger network of freelancers.

 Venmo feeds generate digital word of mouth, which is consistently shown to be the most effective method for acquiring new customers.
 Using Venmo to make a purchase, a user’s friends can see the transaction, making them potential brand ambassadors.
 You can think of it as free marketing.
-Every time clients pay you on Venmo, their followers and friends will be notified that they support your business unless they’ve set their settings to private.
+Every time clients pay you through your Venmo business account, their followers and friends will be notified that they support your business unless they’ve set their settings to private.

 Like and comment features in a Venmo business account let businesses communicate with their customers.
 With a social-style platform, you can break down barriers and encourage clients to communicate with your business.